Student loans Dates

 Students sometimes earn more than the weekly, fortnightly, 4-weekly or monthly threshold amount, but less than the annual threshold amount.
 This might happen if you work over the study break or holidays and earn more than the weekly threshold but stop working before you reach the annual threshold.

-You usually need to make student loan repayments in any pay periods you earn over the threshold.
-A repayment deduction exemption will let you off making these repayments.
+You usually need to make student loan repayments in any pay periods you earn over the threshold, however, a repayment deduction exemption will let you off making these.